d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 Text is an important example of sequence data.
 An article can be simply viewed as a sequence of words, or a sequence of characters.
 Given text data is a major data format besides images we are using in this book, this section will dedicate to explain the common preprocessing steps for text data.
 Such preprocessing often consists of four steps:

-1. Load texts as strings into memory.
+1. Load text as strings into memory.
 1. Split strings into tokens, where a token could be a word or a character.
 1. Build a vocabulary for these tokens to map them into numerical indices.
-1. Map all tokens from data into indices in order to facilitate to feed into models.
+1. Map all the tokens in data into indices for ease of feeding into models.

 ## Data Loading